maxjerdee/clustering-mi/README.md

 labels1 = ["red", "red", "red", "blue", "blue", "blue", "green", "green"] labels2 = [1, 1, 1, 1, 2, 2, 2, 2]

-# As a contingency table, i.e. a matrix that counts label co-occurrences.
+# As a contingency table, i.e., a matrix that counts label co-occurrences.
 # Columns are the first labeling, rows are the second labeling:
 contingency_table = [[3, 1, 0], [0, 2, 2]]